rej696/dissertation/handin_dir/README.md

 With the st-link connected to the board, you can flash the device with `make flash`

-With USART2 connected to your PC with the FTDI cable, you can monitor the debug output from the STM32 with `./spp --dev /dev/ttyUSB1 log`.
+With USART2 connected to your PC with the FTDI cable, you can monitor the debug output from the STM32 with `./gsw --dev /dev/ttyUSB1 log`.
 Make sure the --dev argument matches the port your FTDI cable is using.

-With USART1 connected to your PC with the FTDI cable, you can send/receive packets to/from the STM32 with the `spp` python tool.
+With USART1 connected to your PC with the FTDI cable, you can send/receive packets to/from the STM32 with the `gsw` python tool.

-You can use the tool to trigger specific functions, for example `./spp --dev /dev/ttyUSB0 action 0` sends a packet to the device to run action with id 0.
+You can use the tool to trigger specific functions, for example `./gsw --dev /dev/ttyUSB0 action 0` sends a packet to the device to run action with id 0.

-You can also use the "blackbox fuzzer" functionality of the tool with `./spp --dev /dev/ttyUSB0 fuzz --timeout 5`.
+You can also use the "blackbox fuzzer" functionality of the tool with `./gsw --dev /dev/ttyUSB0 fuzz --timeout 5`.
 This will periodically send packets created from a random bytestream through the protocol grammar filter.

-run `./spp --help` for more information.
+run `./gsw --help` for more information.

 ### Emulator
 For interacting with the emulator, I recommend running any commands in the